Products

 .then(console.log);

-Adding a new product will not add it into the server.
+• Adding a new product will not persist on the server.

 method: 'POST',